List of In Another World with My Smartphone characters: Kingdom of Sandora

 A slave girl from Sandora, outfitted with an enslavement collar that prevents her from disobeying orders.
 Following the death of her owner, she was rescued by Rebecca, Logan, and Will along with six other slave girls.
 She is the youngest of the slaves.
 While attempting to flee the kingdom, they were attacked by a Sandworm in the light novel and manga, or a Phrase in the anime.
 After Touya rescues them and removes her and the other slave girls' collars, he lets them stay at the Belfast Mansion until they can find work.
 After the Moon Reader Café was established, she works as a waitress in the café along with the other former slave girls.
-She is in love with Will.
+She is in love with Will who is now training in the Knights Order in Belfast in order to become strong enough to protect her.